prioritizr/prioritizr/cran-comments.md

 Dear CRAN volunteers,

 Thank you for reviewing this submission.
 This submission contains an update to the prioritizr R package.
-Specifically, the update contains assorted bug fixes and improvements to the package documentation.
-It also addresses the failing CRAN check on the macOS old-release platform (i.e., r-oldrel-macos-x86_64).
+Specifically, the update contains assorted bug fixes, improvements to the package documentation, and some quality of life improvements.

 Cheers,